 Where interpretation among legislation and mandatory regulations conflicts, inspectors are to exercise due diligence and implement the most stringent of the legislation, mandatory regulation or other government policies.
 In each instance of conflict, such findings must be promptly reported for further assessment and verification of the action taken.

-- Life Cycle Maintenance Life Cycle maintenance is Level Two maintenance service activities that are to be conducted for any federal government facility as a practical means to extend the useful life of a facility's structure, its systems and equipment, while ensuring mandatory regulations and legislated requirements are fulfilled.
+Life cycle maintenance is Level 2 maintenance service activities that are to be conducted for any federal government facility as a practical means to extend the useful life of a facility's structure, its systems and equipment, while ensuring mandatory regulations and legislated requirements are fulfilled.

-- Enhanced Maintenance Enhanced maintenance is Level Three maintenance service activities to be conducted within any federal government facility which houses specialized operations that are essential to national security, social, economic and environmental programs.
+Enhanced maintenance is Level 3 maintenance service activities to be conducted within any federal government facility which houses specialized operations that are essential to national security, social, economic and environmental programs.
 These program operations may demand sophisticated operating systems and equipment that must offer a high degree of reliability and functional availability to its tenants' operations.
-This level of service extends beyond the scope of Mandated and Life Cycle requirements with the intended purpose of maximizing the useful life of the facility's structures, its operating systems and equipment, and to protect the value of the programs conducted in such facilities.
+This level of service extends beyond the scope of Mandated and life cycle requirements with the intended purpose of maximizing the useful life of the facility's structures, its operating systems and equipment, and to protect the value of the programs conducted in such facilities.
 It may also be considered as a form of reliability centred maintenance designed to reduce the severity of operational failure and the potential for economic and (or) environmental disaster.

-- ensure Real Property Services employees and private sector contractors' employees acquire the appropriate skills to enable effective execution of their duties and to stay abreast with current legislation, regulations, generally accepted industry standards, principals and practices, subject to policy constraints;
+- ensure Real Property Services employees and private sector contractors' employees acquire the appropriate skills to enable effective execution of their duties and to stay abreast with current legislation, regulations, generally accepted industry standards, principles and practices, subject to policy constraints

-- maintain current information required in accordance to applicable laws, codes and regulations; and
+- maintain current information required in accordance to applicable laws, codes and regulations

 The Facility Maintenance Guidelines provide a basis to support this policy.
 These guidelines have been published separately.
 (To obtain a copy, see Enquiries below.)